Reviews You Can Rely On

 The S-Curve shoulder strap makes an excellent women's option with its sharp bend just after passing over the shoulder allowing it to smoothly wrap under your arm without causing friction or restricting movement like men's shoulder straps can do.

-The hip belt is broad and cushy, and because of its wide attachment to the pack, it transfers to load evenly all around the pelvic girdle.
+The hip belt is broad and cushy, and because of its wide attachment to the pack, it transfers the load evenly around the pelvic girdle.
 The padding wraps far around the waist for supreme comfort and no webbing digging in.
-We were skeptical of the lack of a women's specific hip belt because the angle of a woman's hips typically means a unisex belt is going to flare out at the top while pinching in at the bottom.
-We found the curve and flexibility of the waist belt on this model to hit some mythical sweet spot where it can be equally comfortable for both men and women.
+We were skeptical of the lack of a women's specific hip belt because the angle of a woman's hips typically means a unisex belt will flare out at the top while pinching in at the bottom.
+We found this model's curve and flexibility on the waist belt to hit some mythical sweet spot where it can be equally comfortable for both men and women.

-ultralight adventure equipment circuit backpacks women review - the dual buckles on the wide, well-padded hip belt allow the angle...
+ultralight adventure equipment circuit - the dual buckles on the wide, well-padded hip belt allow you to...

-The dual buckles on the wide, well-padded hip belt allow the angle to adjust to varying hips from the straightest to the curviest.
+The dual buckles on the wide, well-padded hip belt allow you to adjust the angle to accommodate your shape of hips.

 Credit: Adam Paashaus

-This ULA design is one of the least complicated that we tested, similar to other ultralight models, with the notable difference that, like baby bear, they seemed to get it all just right.
-Large, accessible pockets, right where you want them, and plenty of lashing straps for added versatility while cutting out features that aren't truly needed and are just adding weight and complexity.
-We can appreciate that with fewer pockets, we spend less time trying to locate gear.
-However, if you are fully committed to certain pockets, ULA may have just removed your favorite, meaning this pack isn't for you.
+The Circuit is one of the least complicated options we tested, similar to other ultralight models, with the notable difference that, like Baby Bear, this pack seems to get it all just right.
+Large, accessible pockets right where you want them and plenty of lashing straps for added versatility while cutting out features that aren't truly needed and add weight and complexity.
+We can appreciate that with fewer pockets, there's less opportunity to forget which pocket you put something in.
+However, if you are fully committed to certain pockets, ULA may have removed your favorite, meaning this pack isn't for you.

-ultralight adventure equipment circuit backpacks women review - yes, a smartphone fits, but what's really important is how much...
+ultralight adventure equipment circuit - yes, a smartphone fits, but what's really important is how much...

 Yes, a smartphone fits, but what's really important is how much candy will share the space.
 The answer?
 A whole bag of Swedish Fish.